 When Jeff Bezos (seen right, © Bloomberg) established an online bookstore 25 years ago, nobody could have imagined the way the company would come to dominate the business world.
 Originally called Cadabra, Bezos considered the names MakeItSo and Relentless, before settling on Amazon, the world’s largest river by volume.
 Best known for its disruption of well-established industries through technological innovation, Amazon is now the world’s largest internet company by revenue and the second largest private employer in the USA.
 Bezos himself is known as the $100 billion man, a ruthless genius seeking world domination.
+You can learn about wholesale e-commerce platforms here.

 On 30 January 2018, Amazon partnered with JPMorgan Chase and Berkshire Hathaway to form a company – now called Haven – to provide low-cost and high-quality healthcare for their more than one million employees in the world.
 Jamie Dimon of JPMorgan said, “Our companies have extraordinary resources and our goal is to create solutions that benefit our employees and their families,” while Warren Buffet of Berkshire commented that “Healthcare costs are a hungry tapeworm on the American economy.”
 Given the financial clout of its three backers, Haven is now poised to have a significant impact on the healthcare industry.